A15 – Hurricane Response Lessons from Ground Zero

-RGA’s philosophy is unique because it provides a real-world exercises during day to day operations while maintaining business continuity globally.
+RGA’s philosophy is unique because it provides real-world exercises during day-to-day operations while maintaining business continuity globally.
 Participants therefore, do not have to take time away from their work to participate and it lends itself for a longer exercise which is more realistic.
-Typically, 2 hours for an exercise is not suffice.
-RGA was able to exercise over a 2-day period from locations globally without the need to carve time out of the work schedule based on the setup of their team and their real-world approach.
+Typically, two hours for an exercise does not suffice.
+RGA was able to exercise over a two-day period from locations globally without the need to carve time out of the work schedule based on the setup of their team and their real-world approach.

 C21 – Legal Eagle: Develop and Strengthen the Relationship with your Legal Department